How to Use the VA Disability Calculator

 1. List Your Conditions

-Start by thinking about the service-connected conditions you have or plan to file for.
+Start by thinking about the service-connected conditions you have or plan to document.
 Examples might include PTSD, hearing loss, knee injuries, migraines, or back pain.

 2. Assign a Percentage to Each

 Estimate the severity of each condition.
-If you’re not sure what percentage to use, Woobie’s guide on VA Disability Benefits includes common rating ranges for different types of claims.
+If you’re not sure what percentage to use, Woobie’s guide on VA Disability Benefits includes common rating ranges for different types of conditions.

 You can enter each one separately, like: